oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/complex_mult/README.md

 | OS                                | Linux Ubuntu 18.04, Windows* 10
 | Hardware                          | Skylake with GEN9 or newer
 | Software                          | Intel&reg; oneAPI DPC++/C++ Compiler
-| What you will learn               | Using custom type classes and offloads complex number computations to GPU using DPC++
+| What you will learn               | Using custom type classes and offloads complex number computations to GPU using SYCL*
 | Time to complete                  | 15 minutes